 How do you go about implementing a competency framework?
 We’ve put together a checklist for embedding a competency framework in any organisation.
 Building on our article about competency frameworks in the age of Agile, we wanted to share our experience embedding competency frameworks with our clients.
 Let’s start with some of the basics around competency frameworks.
 A competency is a behavioural input necessary to successfully carry out a task.
 If you were interviewing a candidate for a job, the behaviours you would need include being able to ask questions, listen to the answer, record the responses, and rate the candidate against set criteria.
 The competencies involved here might be called verbal communication (questioning and listening) and Judgement (making a decision about the quality of the response).

 However, if you are finding yourself having to constantly train and explain your competency framework to users, then it could be a sign that either the design is not fit for purpose OR you haven’t got a robust approach for embedding it.
 So, if your competency framework design principles have been satisfied and the pilot has been a success, what do you need to consider?
 If you don’t want a big bang launch to turn into a fizzle, here are our tried and tested approaches for sustained impact:

 Checklist for Implementing a Competency Framework

-- Self-Assessment Tool.
-What does it mean for me?
+- What does it mean for me?
 Being able to reflect on the competencies and really consider what it means to me is a crucial sense making activity.
 Without a self-assessment tool, it is easy for anyone to ignore it or simply act like it doesn’t apply to them.
 With a large audience, you can build a sophisticated online assessment tool like the CIPD have done with their Profession Map.
 They have over 160,000 members so the user case for a comprehensive online assessment is strong, especially when you are in the business of awarding professional qualifications at different levels.
 This is out of reach for most small and medium sized organisations, so what can you do instead?
 With almost any budget you can build a self-assessment tool using a spreadsheet or use a free online tool like survey monkey to help your audience reflect on where they are at.

-- User Guide.
-Everything you need to know about it in one simple document!
+- Everything you need to know about it in one simple document!
 What you don’t want is a 50+ page PDF which has exhaustive definitions of the competencies but no resources, tools or guidance on actually using it.
 Unfortunately this is all too common.
 Think about (and ask!) your audience what they really need to get using it.
-Employees want to know things like how it is applied in interviews, how to use it in a development discussion with my boss, or how it maps to the ILM apprenticeship I am studying for.
+Employees want to know things like how it is applied in interviews, how to use it in a development discussion with their boss, or how it maps to the ILM apprenticeship they are studying for.
 Make this a go to resource for staff, managers and people professionals so everyone can get on the same page.
 For a recent client, we worked with a representative group of HR professionals and managers to create a User Guide which acted as the key trusted resource to get started.

 - Hard wire the competency framework into foundational documents that define your job roles.
 If you use a traditional Job Description you may want to include a table of the competencies and their definitions.
 A simple drop down or tick list template can make defining a new job or updating a person specification easy.
 You may want to consider a more modern approach such as the Job Canvas which manages to be more comprehensive AND quicker to complete.

 - A well designed competency framework should contain the behaviours you need to carry out your job successfully.
 But what are the specific tasks or activities that each competency relates to?
 Let’s take a classic example: commercial acumen.
 It sounds important and can often end up on a development plan.
 So before you sign up for an expensive business school program, you need to know exactly where you are going to apply it.
 Commercial acumen is likely to be an important competency for writing a business case or developing your business plan for the next 12 months.
 Clarifying the link between a competency (the input) and the job it enables you to carry out (the output) is crucial for understanding how and when it applies.
 It also helps avoid the common problem of picking up knowledge but failing to apply it, which means it is forgotten.
 Time and money on learning wasted.

-- A common mistake with competency frameworks is to describe all the behaviours expected, measure people against them, but not provide practical guidance on how to develop them.
+- A common mistake is to describe all the framework behaviours, but not provide practical guidance on how to develop them.
 If support is provided, it tends to be in the form of a training course or e-learning modules.
-According the Nick Shackleton-Jones, leading author on learning in the workplace, there are two main ways for an employee to address a performance gap: 1.
-Accessing resources 2.
-Learning experiences.
+According the Nick Shackleton-Jones, leading author, there are two main ways for an employee to address a performance gap.
+There are either by ‘Accessing resources’ or through ‘Learning experiences’.
 Accessing resources is all about having relevant, on demand resources which are easy to access.
-These could be anything from reflection questions, articles to read, videos to watch, podcasts to listen to or exercises to work through.
+These could include checklists, reflection questions, articles to read, videos to watch or exercises to work through.
 Curating great resources that support your competency framework puts the learner in control.
 It empowers them to take action.
 Check out our short Video on our QPT Self assessment and how it incorporates self directed learning resources.

 - When it comes to developing new behaviours, dialogue is the key to success.
-In many ways, learning is a social process, because dialogue (AKA conversations) fuels our understanding, opens up new ideas and options, and gives us agency.
+In many ways, learning is a social process, because dialogue (AKA conversations) fuels our understanding.
+It opens up new ideas and options, and gives us agency.
 A good conversation can be a powerful thing.
 So how can a competency framework be used to drive great conversations?
 The answer is about providing well designed, practical tools like cards, conversation maps, games and exercises.
 They tap into our curiosity and get us engaged.
-We have refined a method for transforming static competency framework documents into innovative card sort exercises and development discussions for 1:1’s and groups.
+We have refined a method for transforming static competency documents into innovative card sort exercises for 1:1’s and groups.

 Consider Your Options to Avoid Failed Implementation